b3nab/instapy-cli/README.md

 `instapy --help`

+#### Usage Hint
+The images need to have an aspect ratio of 1:1, that is squared size.

 ### Why instapy-cli?
 First, long story short: instapy-cli is a fork of pynstagram, with the aim of extending its functionality and fixing all unresolved bugs.